kuzzleio/documentation/src/core/1/guides/essentials/ssl-support/index.md

 Then we reload the configuration of Nginx: `systemctl reload nginx.service`

-Kuzzle is now available in SSL on port `4443`.
+Kuzzle can now be accessed using SSL, on port `4443`.

 ## Admin Console